RTS is pleased to announce the launch of the Hughes Scholarship as a part of the Hughes Initiative for Pastoral Excellence.

 Like other financial aid for the MDiv program, the Hughes Scholarship is awarded for up to five years and is capped for all Distance Education coursework at 50%.

 Hughes Scholars will be selected from the pool of applicants based on Christian character, a pastoral recommendation, a clear calling to pulpit ministry, academic achievement, ministry experience, and future promise for Gospel ministry.
-It is intended for American students.
+The scholarship is intended for American students.

 For questions about the Hughes Scholarship, please contact either your RTS campus admissions office or the Director of Financial Aid, Brian Gault.